-Staff Analysis: Although the Commission granted the company its grandfather certificate on July 30, 2004, the Commission has never established rate base for this utility.
-Audit staff was able to find documentation and invoices to substantially establish a complete record of the company's utility asset additions since it began operations in 1976.
-The appropriate components of Vantage's rate base include depreciable utility plant-in-service, land, contributions-in-aid-of construction (CIAC), accumulated depreciation, accumulated amortization of CIAC, and a working capital allowance.
+Although we granted the company its grandfather certificate on July 30, 2004, we have never established rate base for this utility.
+Our audit staff was able to find documentation and invoices to substantially establish a complete record of the company's utility asset additions since it began operations in 1976.
+The appropriate components of Vantage's rate base include depreciable utility plant-in-service, land, contributions-in-aid-of-construction (CIAC), accumulated depreciation, accumulated amortization of CIAC, and a working capital allowance.

 At the time of the audit, the utility had not finalized its books for 2006.
-Therefore, the Commission's audit staff relied on the utility's 2005 Annual Report.
-Using the average historical test year ended December 31, 2006, the utility's rate base components have been adjusted using the staff auditor's compilation of original source documents and invoices.
+Therefore, our audit staff relied on the utility's 2005 Annual Report.
+Using the average historical test year ended December 31, 2006, we adjusted the utility's rate base components using the staff auditor's compilation of original source documents and invoices.
 A discussion of each component of rate base follows.

-Utility Plant in Service (UPIS): The utility recorded a balance of \$65,030 for UPIS.
+A. Utility Plant in Service (UPIS): The utility recorded a balance of \$65,030 for UPIS.
 Per Audit Finding No. 2, the staff auditor compiled UPIS additions for the period of June 1976 through December 2006 using original source documents and invoices.
 The plant site was toured to determine whether each asset addition was completed and to ascertain whether any assets needed to be retired.
-In accordance with Audit Finding No. 2, staff has determined UPIS should be \$336,870.
-Therefore, an adjustment has been made to increase UPIS by \$271,840.
+In accordance with Audit Finding No. 2, we determine that UPIS is \$336,870.
+Therefore, we have increased UPIS by \$271,840.

-Land: Per Audit Finding No. 3, the staff auditor traced the origin of ownership for the land containing the utility's wastewater treatment plant.
+B. Land: Per Audit Finding No. 3, our staff auditor traced the origin of ownership for the land containing the utility's wastewater treatment plant.
 The land was originally transferred from H.F.
 Hazellief to Quillie J. Hazellief on May 22, 1952.
 The transaction was with a related party and consisted of a large amount of improved pasture land at zero cost.
 The property, consisting of 9.1 acres, was subsequently transferred from Quillie J. Hazellief to Vantage on August 1, 1976.
 The sales price was \$45,500 or \$5,000 per acre (\$45,500/9.10) and was also a related party transaction.
-By Order No. PSC-00-1513-TRF-WS, 3 this Commission found as follows:
+By Order No. PSC-00-1513-TRF-WS,3 we found as follows: